Did you know that the pothos plant comes in more than just one variety? There are at least 27 types of pothos plants!

 The biggest difference between the two is in the leaf size.
 The Hawaiian pothos will get larger leaves indoors than the golden pothos will, but even this is difficult to tell on a young plant.

-Epipremnum pinnatum varieties of pothos
+Epipremnum pinnatum Varieties of Pothos

 Dragon’s Tail Pothos (Epipremnum pinnatum)

-The Dragon’s Tail pothos gets its name from its leaves that are long and narrow with pointed tips, similar to the tail of a dragon.
+The Dragon’s Tail pothos gets its name from its leaves which are long and narrow with pointed tips, similar to the tail of a dragon.
 It has glossy green leaves that will eventually develop fenestrations (splits in the leaves) as it matures.

 This pothos does best in medium to bright indirect light.